usmanhalalit/pixie/README.md

 ```

 There are many advanced options which are documented below.
 Sold?
-Lets install.
+Let's install.

 ## Installation